 Hawai’i has one of the smallest populations per state in the country (1.4 million people).
 It also has the largest total number of multi-racial people of any state!
 A racially mixed community that has learned to celebrate the many cultures that live together.
 We honor our differences while we live together on isolated islands in the middle of the Pacific Ocean.

 Here is how it matches up with the USA overall:

-Hawaii’s Stand Up Comedians From The Early 1950s, Joked About Our Multicultural Population
+Hawaii’s Stand-Up Comedians From The Early 1950s, Joked About Our Multicultural Population

 When the earliest standup comedians got up in front of a mixed-race audience in Hawai’i, they joked about the quirkiness of each race.
 Everybody laughed!
 They laughed at themselves and each other.

 It is not uncommon for us to be the first to joke about ourselves.
-We are like any big happy family that sometimes clash.
+We are like any big happy family that sometimes clashes.
 And, we always appreciate and respect one another and our varied differences.
 This is one of the vital things which makes Hawai’i extraordinary.

 In the last 200 years, Hawai’i has become home to many different ethnic groups.
 Each group brought distinct ingredients of their own culture to spice up island life.

 Hawaii’s numerous cultures started flocking to the state back in the plantation days*.
 Laborers began migrating from Europe and Asia to find work so they could support their families.
 Much like immigrants of today.

 Hence, today, Hawai’i has a contemporary culture of different ethnic groups that make up its unusually diverse population.
 This adds color to the rituals and lifestyle of the original Polynesians.